 Effective Therapies and Treatment for PTSD and Addiction

 Since addiction and PTSD have many overlapping symptoms, it is best to treat both disorders simultaneously.7 That way, a person can address negative emotions and triggers associated with their drug use.
 In the long run, this will help the person maintain their sobriety and establish a strong foundation in sobriety because it does more than just treat the symptoms of addiction; it addresses the causes too.

-Medications like Lexapro and behavioral therapy are frequently used together to treat both PTSD and addiction.
+Medications like Lexapro, Zoloft, and Prozac are often used in conjunction with behavioral therapy to treat both PTSD and addiction.
 However, if a person has a history of addiction involving antidepressants or benzodiazepines, medication may not be the best treatment option.